Frequently Asked Questions

 How does class registration work?

-Class lists will be available a few weeks prior to the start of each session.
+Class lists will be available prior to the start of each session.
 Class enrollment is not final until the registration fees and class fees have been paid.
 Any class fees must be paid by the dates indicated on the form.

 How much does it cost?